 1314 NW Glisan St, Portland, OR 97209 | 503-228-9535

 Dinner at Andina is such a treat.
-The restaurant has outstandingly high review for good reasons!
+The restaurant has outstandingly high reviews for good reasons!
 They offer a huge selection of exotic Peruvian dishes including tapas and shareable plates.
 Luckily, our group has 5 people, so I have got to try a handful of dishes on the menu (taste tried from my friends’).
 Quite unique flavors and experience, different than the normal Asian and American food I have tried, so I enjoyed it a lot!
-The place is huge, so loud noise is inevitable.
+The place is huge, so loud and noise is inevitable.

 113 SW Naito Pkwy, Portland, OR 97204 | 503-219-9000

 We went here for dinner the first time we were in Portland, and I loved every dish I had that night.
 Lechon serves Argentine tapas, a bit fancy and upscale dining type of bar, so dress up a little bit if you can.
 We did not make any reservation but were lucky to get two chairs by the bar.

 835 SW 2nd Ave, Portland, OR 97204 | 503-222-0047

 This place is so popular!
 Their price point is amazing considering you’re dining in at such a stylish restaurant in downtown.
 Plus they’re open until 4 am.
 You wouldn’t believe it’s Vietnamese food because their menu is definitely on a more adventurous and weird side.
 I tried their Tom Yum pho which had half of an avocado, quite a weird combo, but it wasn’t that bad at all.